Super Fantasy Zone

 Super Fantasy Zone (スーパーファンタジーゾーン) is an entry in the Fantasy Zone series of games, and was initially released in 1992 for the Sega Mega Drive.
 Unlike previous outings, Super Fantasy Zone was handled entirely by Sunsoft (under license from Sega), who had previously brought Fantasy Zone and Fantasy Zone II to the Nintendo Famicom.

 For unknown reasons the game was not released in cartridge form in North America, but is currently unconfirmed as being a Sega Channel title.
-It eventually saw a more widespread release as part of the Wii's Virtual Console service.
+It eventually saw a more widespread release as part of the Wii's Virtual Console service and was included on the Mega Drive Mini.

 Like others in the series, Super Fantasy Zone is a multi-directional side scrolling shooter.
 Players control Opa-Opa and are tasked with shooting and destroying "bases" littered across levels, before fighting a boss.
 For the most part, gameplay is identical to the original Fantasy Zone, ignoring features such as the warps from Fantasy Zone II.